awsdocs/aws-cdk-guide/v2/cli.md

 **Important**
 Each environment \(account/region combination\) to which you deploy such a stack must be bootstrapped separately\.

 You may incur AWS charges for what the AWS CDK stores in the bootstrapped resources\.
-Additionally, if you use `-bootstrap-customer-key`, a Customer Master Key \(CMK\) will be created, which also incurs charges per environment\.
+Additionally, if you use `-bootstrap-customer-key`, an AWS KMS key will be created, which also incurs charges per environment\.

 **Note**
-Older versions of the bootstrap template created a Customer Master Key by default\.
+Earlier versions of the bootstrap template created a KMS key by default\.
 To avoid charges, re\-bootstrap using `--no-bootstrap-customer-key`\.

 **Note**
 CDK Toolkit v2 does not support the original bootstrap template, dubbed the legacy template, used by default with CDK v1\.

 **Important**
-The modern bootstrap template effectively grants the permissions implied by the `--cloudformation-execution-policies` to any AWS account in the `--trust` list, which by default will extend permissions to read and write to any resource in the bootstrapped account\.
-Make sure to [configure the bootstrapping stack](bootstrapping.md#bootstrapping-customizing) with policies and trusted accounts you are comfortable with\.
+The modern bootstrap template effectively grants the permissions implied by the `--cloudformation-execution-policies` to any AWS account in the `--trust` list\.
+By default, this extends permissions to read and write to any resource in the bootstrapped account\.
+Make sure to [configure the bootstrapping stack](bootstrapping.md#bootstrapping-customizing) with policies and trusted accounts that you are comfortable with\.

 ## Creating a new app<a name="cli-init"></a>